mlengineersalary.com

 Abstract

 OpenAI and Anthropic are the two largest frontier AI labs by revenue and employee count, and the two highest-profile destinations for senior ML engineer compensation in 2026.
-OpenAI uses a Profit Participation Unit (PPU) structure that entitles holders to a share of company profit distributions, subject to a per-unit cap.
+Following its October 2025 recapitalization, OpenAI now grants conventional equity in OpenAI Group PBC (a public benefit corporation), replacing the capped Profit Participation Unit (PPU) structure it used previously.
 Anthropic uses capped pre-IPO option grants with mechanics designed to balance employee upside against the company's mission-control governance.
 Senior L5 total compensation at OpenAI is approximately $700,000 to $1,100,000; at Anthropic approximately $650,000 to $1,000,000 [1].

 1.Side-by-side by level